UNDERGRADUATE BUSINESS PROGRAM

 Students may complete a Declaration of Intent to Minor in the University-Wide Minor in Business starting in their freshman year and must declare the minor by the end of their junior year to qualify.
 The declaration is intended to signal the interest and INTENT of a student to pursue the minor.
 The declaration can be filed BEFORE taking the prerequisites as long as the applicant plans to take the prerequisites within the next two semesters.
 Once the declaration of INTENT is registered in the UBM database, students receive notification and are officially considered part of the program.
 Students declaring the INTENT to pursue the minor will have access to advice and guidance on the minor and will be put on a notification list that will be used to announce new offerings and opportunities.
 Complete the Declaration of Intent to Minor online form here.

 How to Declare and Complete the Minor

-- Review: Review the tables below to better understand the minor.
-We also suggest visiting minors.dyson.cornell.edu for more information to get started.
+- Review: Review the tables below to better understand the minor requirements.
+Please visit minors.dyson.cornell.edu for more information to get started.

 - Plan: Plan a course of study to complete the minor requirements.

 - Apply: Complete the online Declaration of Intent by the end of junior year.

-- Certify: Certify completion of the business minor with an application by February 1 of senior year.
+- Certify: Certify completion of the business minor with an application by May 20 of senior year.
 CALS Students ONLY: Please bring your CALS application to graduate along with your application to certify completion to Advisor Nancy Bell.

 To file a Declaration of Intent to Minor in UBM, students must be enrolled in or plan to take in the next two semesters a 3-credit class in microeconomics and statistics from the courses listed below.

 AP credit or transfer credit is acceptable for these prerequisites if the course is listed on the applicant's college transcript.
 A special committee must approve transfer credit.
 Taking a prerequisite course S/U is permitted.